devjoes/github-runner-autoscaler/README.md

 kubectl apply -f install.yaml
 ```

-We are going to create an API service called 'metrics' in the namespace 'github' before doing this we need to create the namespace and a certificate for it to use:
+We are going to create an API server called 'metrics' in the namespace 'github' before doing this we need to create the namespace and a certificate for it to use:

 ```
 kubectl create ns github